tektoncd/operator/docs/TektonChain.md

 metadata:
   name: chain
 spec:
+  disabled: false
   targetNamespace: tekton-pipelines
   controllerEnvs:
     - name: MONGO_SERVER_URL      # This is the only field supported at the moment which is optional and when added by user, it is added as env to Chains controller
       value: #value               # This can be provided same as env field of container artifacts.taskrun.format: in-toto artifacts.taskrun.storage: tekton,oci (comma separated values) artifacts.taskrun.signer: x509